telosnetwork/telos-docs/docs/overview/why-telos/block-production.md

 ## Consensus Mechanism

 Telos and other modern blockchains are not based on the classic proof of work (PoW) consensus mechanism, which consumes a lot of energy (a wasteful way to run a blockchain).
-[Ethereum has the carbon footprint of Tanzania](https://digiconomist.net/ethereum-energy-consumption/).
 The table provides a summary of four mainstream blockchains with its respective consensus mechanism.

 | Blockchain          | Consensus                                                                                                                  |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------- |